strangerstudios/pmpro-goals/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-goals/issues

 == Changelog ==
+= 1.2 - 2023-06-08 =
+* REFACTOR: Reworked the block style to move all block settings to the sidebar instead of inline.
+* REFACTOR: Improved caching naming conventions and simplified caching logic where possible.
 = 1.1 2019-11-14 =
 * SECURITY/ENHANCEMENT: Update NPM packages to latest version to resolve vulnerability issues.
 * BUG FIX: Incorrect SQL results from calculating progress for member count.